tyrion70/chainpoint-node/README.md

 ### How Does It Work?

-The Chainpoint Node software is run as a `docker-compose` application. `docker-compose` is a tool for running multiple Docker containers as an orchestrated application suite.
+Chainpoint Node is run as a `docker-compose` application. `docker-compose` is a tool for running multiple Docker containers as an orchestrated application suite.

 `docker-compose` allows distribution of binary images that can run